The best science-backed supplements for stress relief

 ].

-Studies have also found curcumin to be somewhat effective in reducing anxiety symptoms, as it may elevate serotonin and lower stress hormones, like cortisol [
+Furthermore, studies have found that curcumin could be effective in reducing anxiety symptoms, as it may elevate serotonin and lower stress hormones like cortisol [

 ].